If a person is not breathing, or if they are unresponsive, seek help straight away. Call triple zero (000) and ask for an ambulance.

 Managing chronic pain

-- psychological techniques – you can see a psychologist or use online self-help sites
+- seeing a psychologist or using online self-help sites

 - exercise such as walking, swimming, cycling or tai chi